AndCake/zino/README.md

 - Flux support - simply define your stores
 - lifecycle events
 - no extra HTML elements/root elements
+- uses virtual DOM to efficiently render with as few reflows / repaints as possible
 - uses Mustache-like Syntax to keep components clean
 - no polyfills required
 - works with your coding style